LorenzoLaneve/nlft-qsp/readme.md

 - Hongkang Ni, Rahul Sarkar, Lexing Ying, Lin Lin. *Inverse nonlinear fast Fourier transform on SU(2) with applications to quantum signal processing*, [arXiv:2505.12615](https://arxiv.org/abs/2505.12615).

+## Examples

+The `examples/` folder contains notebooks applying QSP/QSVT or QSP/QET-U to different settings.

+- `grover.ipynb` computes the QSP protocol for Grover's search/fixed-point amplitude amplification.

+- `matrix_inversion.ipynb` computes the QSP protocol approximating the eigenvalue transformation $f(x) = 1/x$.

+- `eigenvalue_filtering.ipynb` shows how to locate an eigenphase on the unit circle.

+Performance analysis of the QSP/NLFT solvers are available in the `benchmarks.ipynb` notebook.

 ## How to use the package